damianhakert/damianhakert.github.io/source/_posts/2016-03-30-using-omnibus-gitlab-to-ship-gitlab.md

 #### Native Fedora Packages

-The story goes pretty much the same as the story about the native Debian packages.
-There was an attempt of packaging GitLab for Fedora as a part of [Google Summer of Code project] by our (now) own team member Achilleas Pipinellis.
+This case is pretty much the same as the native Debian packages.
+There was an attempt to package GitLab for Fedora as a part of the [Google Summer of Code project] by Achilleas Pipinellis, who has since become a GitLab team member.
 Through that effort, we learned it is a multi-person job and packaging alone is a lot of work.
 So, the project was never completed.

-If you are interested in helping out with making of the native Fedora packages, you can leave your comment in
+If you are interested in helping to create the native Fedora packages, you can leave your comment in
 [this issue on GitLab CE issue tracker.](https://gitlab.com/gitlab-org/gitlab-ce/issues/14043)

 #### Anything else

-We also often hear:

-> "Why can't you just leave Chef, Puppet, Ansible or something else to do what they are made for?
-They can be configured to get the specific versions of dependencies and installed on the system, it is not up to GitLab to care about that!"
+We've been asked a few times why we don't just let Chef, Puppet, or Ansible to be configured by the developer.

 True, the bottom line is that we can leave everything up to the person that is setting up GitLab to do that work.